 Upon admission to the M.Ed. program, you will be assigned a faculty adviser in your chosen program of study.
 Working together, you and your adviser will prepare a tentative Course of Study to meet your goals and the requirements of the program, the College of Education, and the UW.
 Although the role of faculty advisers is designed to assist students in completing the M.Ed. degree, it is your responsibility to follow all procedures and understand the requirements of the Graduate School and the College of Education.

 Below are the Course of Study forms for students who started Autumn 2017 or after.

 Curriculum and Instruction (All EDC&I M.Ed. students who started in Autumn 2017 should use this form, and meet w/their advisor to ensure completion of all Foundations of Education and Research Inquiry course requirements.
 IslandWood students, in particular, should directly work with their advisors on their course requirements and course of study.)

 Below are the Course of Study forms for students who started Autumn 2016 or after.

-Curriculum and Instruction (all EDC&I M.Ed. students who started in Autumn 2016 should use this form, and meet w/their advisor to ensure completion of all Foundations of Education and Research Inquiry course requirements.
+Curriculum and Instruction (All EDC&I M.Ed. students who started in Autumn 2016 should use this form, and meet w/their advisor to ensure completion of all Foundations of Education and Research Inquiry course requirements.
 IslandWood students, in particular, should directly work with their advisors on their course requirements and course of study.)

 Below are the Course of Study forms for students who started Autumn 2015 or after.